 How to reduce the risk of project delays and overruns?
 Well, you could dial back on the level of ambition or the rate of speed.
 For example, tweak an existing product rather than launching a new one.
 You could turn your back on the ‘blue ocean strategy’, settling instead for the more crowded and familiar market spaces.
 With your strategy, you could set more modest incremental goals – aiming for the sky rather than the moon.
 Yet, CEOs are demanding greater creativity and innovation, not less.
 So too are their customers and shareholders.
 So, turning your back on the ‘blue ocean’ probably isn’t an option.

 It is popular to talk about ‘moonshots’, ‘inflection points’ and ‘blue ocean strategies’.
 These are high risk bets.
-Yet, the statistics detailing the woos of project management make no distinction as to levels of innovation, ambition or risk2.
+Yet, the statistics detailing the woos of project management make no distinction as to levels of innovation, ambition or risk3.
 What does blue ocean project management look like?
 How does project managing a transformation differ from project managing something more straightforward (e.g. a routine IT systems upgrade)?
 One thing is clear – you cannot manage business unusual initiatives like they are business as usual.
 Yet, organizations still expect complex ambitious projects to routinely deliver as expected and to do so on time and to budget.
 Little wonder then that they get the type of disappointing results that the gloomy project management survey reports.

 When it comes to ambitious, innovative and complex projects, delays, overruns and shortfalls are not a bug in the system – they are part of the system.
 You cannot have ambitious or innovative projects without them.
 You can try to minimize and manage these effects, but they can never be eliminated.
 Moreover, the traditional route to tackling them – seeking to take greater control – often aggravates the problem.
 The only effective means of coping with uncertainty is greater agility.

-Unfortunately, organisations can’t have it both ways – ensuring tight control and rigid adherence to plan, while also being able to hit a moving target in a fast-changing uncertain world.
+Unfortunately, organizations can't have it both ways – ensuring tight control and rigid adherence to plan, while also being able to hit a moving target in a fast-changing uncertain world.
 Consulting houses raise the alarm about accelerating change and complexity, yet they judge the performance of projects as though they were immune to these factors.
 But if everything else is VUCA then projects are VUCA too!

 Some reports point to the failure of projects to adapt to changing business and stakeholder needs, while others slam projects for failing to deliver to the original plan.
 Those delivering projects cannot win!